 This course is designed for students who have little or no English language proficiency.
-Students use phonics and decoding skills to develop skills in vocabulary and reading comprehension as well as written and oral English conventions.
-Students learn to read and write in English through Sheltered Instruction.
-Students also learn about American culture and school.
-Eligible: 9, 10, 11, 12 Credit: 2
+Students use phonics and decoding strategies to develop skills in vocabulary and reading comprehension as well as written and oral English conventions.
+An immersion in English language and American culture will prepare students to transition into EL 2 and other appropriate academic classes.
+Must be consecutively enrolled in Language Skills 1 EL.

+Language Skills EL - EN1141(2) - Eligible: 9, 10, 11, 12 (1 year, 1 credit)